 Is it any good?

-It's Fiddler on the Roof's dichotomy that makes it a daring, thought-provoking departure from traditional stage musicals.
-At the heart of Fiddler is, of course, tradition; the title itself refers to the instability of life, against which tradition provides support.
+It's the dichotomy of this film that makes it a daring, thought-provoking departure from traditional stage musicals.
+At the heart of Fiddler on the Roof is, of course, tradition; the title itself refers to the instability of life, against which tradition provides support.
 But this movie musical marks the ways in which such traditions are eroded, both for good (the viewer is presented with sympathetic portraits of Tevye's daughters and their unconventional choices of husbands), and decidedly bad (the pogrom that sweeps Anatevka's villagers from their homes is hauntingly realistic).

 Families can talk about...

-Families can talk about the importance of religious traditions: are they stifling to individuality or do they provide a moral framework that imbues everyday life with meaning?
+Families can talk about the importance of religious traditions like the ones shown in Fiddler on the Roof: are they stifling to individuality or do they provide a moral framework that imbues everyday life with meaning?